phluid61/hashmap-gem/README.md

 ```

 ### `map_pairs(&block)`
-*Yields* +key+, +value+
+**Yields**: *key*, *value*

-Returns a new hash which is a copy of the current hash but each key-value pair is replaced by the result of running it through +block+.
+Returns a new hash which is a copy of the current hash but each key-value pair is replaced by the result of running it through *block*.

-If +block+ returns duplicate keys, they will be overwritten in the resulting hash.
+If *block* returns duplicate keys, they will be overwritten in the resulting hash.

 ```ruby
 {'a'=>1, 'b'=>2}.map_pairs { |k,v| [k*2, v+1] } #=> {'aa'=>2, 'bb'=>3}